 +1,000 production hours recovered for Antartic with BARcip!

-A subsidiary of the Agromousquetaires Group, Antartic produces 330 million liters of non-alcoholic beverages each year with 14 production lines.
+A subsidiary of the Agromousquetaires group, Antartic produces 330 million liters of non-alcoholic beverages annually across 14 production lines.
 The company chose the BARcip module integrated into MyDametis to monitor and optimize its CIP.
-The results met expectations, with more than 1,000 production hours recovered.
-This optimization also translates into a 50% reduction in caustic soda consumption and an 80% reduction in water use over 5 years, as well as annual energy savings of €70k.
+The results met expectations, with over 1,000 production hours recovered.
+This optimization also translates into a 50% reduction in caustic soda consumption and an 80% reduction in water over 5 years, along with annual energy savings of €70k.

 The new Golden CIP: enhanced CIP